beam-phattra/movie_recommendation/README.md

 - `user_id=20`

-Open your browser and go to  <http://0.0.0.0:9070/features?user_id=20>
+Open browser and go to  <http://0.0.0.0:9070/features?user_id=20>

-The API will return 4 most recent reviewed movie id by user.
+The API will return 4 most recent reviewed movie ids by user.

 ```json
 {